roeeyn/roeeyn_blog/_posts/2021-11-25-setup-ctfd-with-ssl.markdown

 # 6. Restart docker-compose containers

 As we needed to stop all the containers to create the certificate, we need to start them again.
-This time (and if the previous steps worked well) we may run it in detached mode, so they can be living there even when we logout from the remote server.
+This time (and if the previous steps worked well) we may run it in detached mode, so they can be living there even when we log out from the remote server.
 For this, we can execute:

 ```shell
 # Inside the CTFd repo directory